 Maren Montalbano is oversees the daily operations at The Crossing and also sings with the alto section.
 A graduate of Tufts University and New England Conservatory of Music, Maren sang in the historic world premiere of John Adams’ Pulitzer Prize-winning work, On the Transmigration of Souls, which was later released into a Grammy Award-winning CD, and has continued to sing in over a dozen commercial recordings with The Crossing, Piffaro, Melodious Accord, and Philadelphia Singers.
 She released her first solo album, Sea Tangle: Songs from the North, featuring all women composers and performers, in December 2016.
 In the past five years, Ms. Montalbano has been a guest artist with Lyric Fest, Choral Arts Philadelphia, Network for New Music, Tempesta di Mare, and Piffaro, the Renaissance Band.
 In The Crossing's early days, she held the position of General Manager, and is proud to take up the mantle once again as The Crossing enters this exciting stage of growth.

-Communications and Artistic Associate Kevin Vondrak is responsible for production and marketing at The Crossing.
+Kevin Vondrak is responsible for production and marketing at The Crossing.
 He served most recently as the assistant conductor of the Bienen Contemporary/Early Vocal Ensemble (BCE) and University Singers, conductor for the Chamber Opera Initiative and The Renaissance Singers, and prepared choirs for Donald Nally, Alan Pierson and Albert Pinsonneault while a graduate student at Northwestern University.
 Also an accomplished pop a cappella musician, Kevin has won awards for his directing, arranging, and recordings with the Washington University Stereotypes and Niles West High School's Echo Effect.
 Kevin has sung with the St. Louis Symphony Chorus, Madison Choral Project, Mastersingers of Wilmington, and as a Vocal Fellow with the Big Sky Choral Initiative with The Crossing, where he was also a 2017 Conducting Fellow.
+He sings currently with the choir at St. Thomas' Church, Whitemarsh.
 Kevin holds a MM in Choral Conducting from Northwestern University's Bienen School of Music, and a BA in Music and Marketing from Washington University in St. Louis.
-He currently sings with the choir at St. Thomas' Church, Whitemarsh.

 You can reach Kevin at firstname.lastname@example.org